CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 > - a way to create and manage the different versions of their project
 > - a way to share the history of the project between different users

-To manage the different versions of the blog project, they decide to use Git.
+To manage the different versions of the blog project, they decide to use **Git**.

 {{<note type="definition" title="definition">}}